Talk of the Nation

 is an American talk radio program based in Washington D.C., produced by National Public Radio (NPR) that was broadcast nationally from 2 to 4 p.m.
 Eastern Time.
 It focused on current events and controversial issues.

 The show began broadcasting in November 1991.
 It was hosted by Neal Conan from late 2001 to June 27, 2013, the program's last day on air.
 Each episode featured guests discussing current affairs.
 Past regular hosts have included John Hockenberry, Ray Suarez, and Juan Williams.
 On Fridays Ira Flatow hosted Science Friday, with discussion topics from science and technology.
 The program invited listeners to pose questions for the guest host or hosts by telephone or e-mail.

 On March 29, 2013, NPR announced that it would cease production of TOTN at the end of June, replacing it with an expanded version of Here and Now, an NPR/WBUR-FM co-production.
+According to The New York Times, despite high listenership, NPR member stations wanted to air a straight news program in that timeslot.

 Science Friday continued as an independent show.